zephyrproject-rtos/zephyr/doc/kernel/microkernel/microkernel_memory_maps.rst

 =========================================================================

-This code waits a specified amount of time for a memory block to become available and gives a warning if the memory block does not become available in the specified time.
+This code waits a specified amount of time for a memory block to become available and gives a warning when the memory block does not become available in the specified time.

 .. code-block:: c